treolabs/treocore/README.md

       ```
       * * * * * cd /var/www/my-treocore-project; ./bin/cron.sh process-treocore /usr/bin/php
       ```
-      >**/var/www/my-treocore-project** - path to project root <br/>
+      >**/var/www/my-treocore-project** - path to the project root <br/>
-      >**process-treocore** - an unique id of process.
-You should use different process id if you have few TreoCore project in one server<br/>
+      >**process-treocore** - a unique id of process.
+You should use a different process id if you have several TreoCore projects in one server<br/>
       >**/usr/bin/php** - PHP7.1 or above
-5. Install TreoCore by following installation wizard in web interface.
-Just go to http://YOUR_PROJECT/
+5. Install TreoCore following the installation wizard in web interface.
+Go to http://YOUR_PROJECT/

 ### License
 TreoCore is published under the GNU GPLv3 [license](LICENSE.txt).